-Doe Mayer holds the Mary Pickford Chair at USC's School of Cinematic Arts where she teaches documentary and fiction filmmaking.
-She holds a joint appointment with the Annenberg School for Communication & Journalism where her work is centered on the practical application of communication campaign strategies and designs for social issue and health-defined organizations.
+Doe Mayer holds the Mary Pickford Chair at USC’s School of Cinematic Arts, where she teaches documentary and fiction filmmaking.
+She holds a joint appointment at USC Annenberg, where her work is centered on the practical application of communication campaign strategies and designs for social issues and health-defined organizations.

-She completed a project called Women Connect! in 2005, an initiative of the Pacific Institute for Women's Health that is funded through the Annenberg Center for Communication at USC and the Bill and Melinda Gates Foundation.
-The project seeked to strengthen African women NGOS (Non Governmental Organizations) to use communication strategies in media and technology to improve women's health and well-being.
+She completed a project called Women Connect! in 2005, an initiative of the Pacific Institute for Women’s Health that is funded through the Annenberg Center for Communication at USC and the Bill and Melinda Gates Foundation.
+The project sought to help African women NGOs use communication strategies in media and technology to improve women’s health and well-being.

 She received the Associates’ Award for Excellence in Teaching, USC’s top teaching award, for the 2009-2010 school year.